jupi421/colbuilder/README.md

 # 📚 Publications

-If you use Colbuilder 2.0 in your research, please cite our paper:
+If you use ColBuilder 2.0 in your research, please cite our paper:

 # 🙏 Acknowledgements